ALARA Principle: Minimizing Radiation Dose in Radiography

 What is the ALARA Principle in Radiology?

-This simply refers to optimizing the radiation exposure for every examination and using as much as possible with pa roper distance between x ray image receptors to source distance.
+ALARA is a basic principle of radiation protection that expands as“As Low As Reasonably Achievable”.
+This simply refers to optimizing the radiation exposure for every examination and using as much as possible with a proper distance between the X-ray image receptors to source distance.

 The ALARA principle is a fundamental concept because it prevents two things: unwanted exposure and overexposure to radiation.
 As radiation is not safe for children and pregnant women, it also impacts the elderly.